-We need to ensure that grant funds are administered in line with recommended best practice, ensuring there are open and transparent processes, to provide some stability to the funded organisations during the ever changing funding landscape, ensure value for money and outcomes are achieved and that the funding is allocated in line with our priorities.
+We need to ensure that grant funds are administered in line with recommended best practices, ensuring there are open and transparent processes, to provide some stability to the funded organisations during the ever-changing funding landscape, ensure value for money and outcomes are achieved and that the funding is allocated in line with our priorities.

-A policy and framework has been developed and adopted by the council to assist in achieving all of the above.
+A policy and framework have been developed and adopted by the council to assist in achieving all of the above.